Kinderscout, Edale 1st April 2022.

 Further eastwards along the beach I rested on a bench by a moment that appeared to be built to honour Atlantis, I asked locals walking their dogs, but nobody appeared to know anything about it.

-I ate soup for veggie beans and burgers for breakfast in the chilling cold of a windy morning, whilst “enablers” enjoyed a more substantial meal in warmth and company within a locally renowned restaurant.
+I ate soup for veggie beans and burgers for breakfast in the chilling cold of a windy morning.

 I walked through and out of Wick, past a football game, hitching a lift from a University Professor (accountancy).
 She took me all the way to Inverness, dropping me off at a roundabout, where I hitched two more lifts (via Elgin) arriving in a coastal town named Buckie just before sunset.